CN3ves/Games/GameDesignArtConcepts/3 - World Design for Video Games/Week3_Notes.md

 Again opening a door, opening a notebook.
 Dropping a gun, recharging it.
 Anyways, all of this has to be repeated multiple, multiple times.

 The effect in that is that you start to learn.
 You start to learn how to move in this world.
-And you start to learn how to move in this world because the environment has an effect on you.
+And you start to learn how to move in this world because the environment has an effect on you. **the game environemnt teaches you how to move within it**.
 It's impacting you.
 The more you will have to open a trap or walk on a wall.
 You know, some games let you walk literally on walls.